RecipeShare Test Kitchen

-Chill the brioche dough briefly before rolling to make shaping easier.
+Chill the dough briefly before shaping for cleaner rolls.

 We use affiliate links, which may earn us a small commission at no extra cost to you.

-In a stand mixer bowl, combine flour and salt.
-Add yeast mixture, egg, and butter cubes.
+In a mixer bowl, combine flour and salt.
+Add yeast mixture, egg, and butter.

-Knead on medium speed for 8–10 minutes until dough is smooth and elastic.
+Knead on medium speed for 8 to 10 minutes until smooth and elastic.

-Cover and let rise until doubled, about 1–1.5 hours.
+Cover and let rise until doubled, about 1 to 1.5 hours.

 2/12/2025